joannasalerno/stockstop-web-app/README.md

 This should open the project in a browser window.
 If a browser window does not automatically open, go to http://localhost:3000 to view the project.

-Note: For full applciation functionality, you will need to create API keys for the following:
+Note: For full application functionality, you will need to create API keys for the following:

 - [Alpha Vantage](https://www.alphavantage.co/documentation/)
 - [Financial Modeling Prep](https://site.financialmodelingprep.com/developer/docs)